How to Replace Honda Element Oxygen Sensor

 Now that your car has been diagnosed, the replacement parts are in hand and you have the proper tools, its time to begin the replacement of your Honda Element Oxygen Sensor.

 I always start with unplugging the old part first, so if we are replacing the downstream (towards the rear of the car) start by following the wires out the the o2 sensor and find it’s plug.
 There is a small tab that needs to be pressed down and then pulled away from the inner part of the plug.
 Once it is unplugged lets grab our new o2 removal tool and begin to loosen the sensor out of the catalytic convertor.
 It helps if the exhaust system is warm.
 If you are having trouble it is advised to apply heat to the area to help break the threads apart.

 This video is a great guide but you do not have to remove that shield if you buy a o2 sensor removal tool.
-Buy he is correct, you can use an adjustable wrench or a 22mm wrench to remove the tool.
+But he is correct, you can use an adjustable wrench or a 22mm wrench to remove the sensor.

 I hope this guide helps you get the confidence to replace your Honda Element Oxygen Sensor